Lake of Darkness

 A combination of detective thriller, cosmic horror, and historical fiction, Lake of Darkness takes us to the deepest and darkest places in Chicago’s very dark history.

-Born in New York and educated at Kenyon College and Columbia University, Scott Kenemore is the national bestselling author of The Grand Hotel, Zombie Ohio, and numerous other works of horror, fiction, and satire.
+Born in New York and educated at Kenyon College and Columbia University, Scott Kenemore is the nationally bestselling author of The Grand Hotel, Zombie, Ohio, and numerous other works of horror, fiction, and satire.
 He lives in Evanston, Illinois.

 “Scott Kenemore writes with a deadpan wit that makes you keep turning pages.” – The Cleveland Plain Dealer (for Zombie, Ohio)